-The Autumn Spring Statement Budget of 2022 made taxation when holding shares and dividends based collective investments such as General Investment Accounts (GIAs), Unit trusts and investment trusts less attractive:
+The Autumn Spring Statement Budget of 2022 made taxation when holding shares and dividends based collective investments such as General Investment Accounts (GIAs), Unit Trusts, OEICS and Investment Trusts less attractive:

 This has now reduced the thresholds where we believe investors should consider investing in Insurance Investment Bonds rather than collectives dramatically.
 If we assume the average dividend is 3.5%pa, the maximum amount you should be holding in collectives and general investment accounts should be: